 Neither shareholder of the Company has any special right of control.
 All the shareholders have equal rights.
-As at 31 December 2018, the number of the shares entitling to vote at the general meeting of shareholders is 7,807,000.
+As at 31 December 2019, the number of the shares entitling to vote at the general meeting of shareholders is 7,807,000.
 An ordinary registered share grants one vote at the general meeting of shareholders of the Company.

-The Company has no information about any agreements between the shareholders which would restrict the voting rights attached to the shares.
-During the primary public offering, the following restriction periods were set and are in force as at 31 December 2018: 540 days for Ugnius Radvila, Vidas Paliūnas and Rytis Šumakaris and 720 days for Linas Aldonis and Tomas Staškūnas.
+The Company has no information about any agreements between the shareholders that would restrict the voting rights attached to the shares.
+During the primary public offering, the following restriction periods were set: 540 days for Ugnius Radvila, Vidas Paliūnas and Rytis Šumakaris and 720 days for Linas Aldonis and Tomas Staškūnas.
 The restriction period are calculated since 21 March 2018 when trading in the Company's shares was started in Nasdaq Vilnius Stock Exchange.